VISITORS'

 trapezium tailpiece.
 Owned by Dave Taylor in Dorset, England.

-This guitar demonstrates the revised plastic headstock fascia that was
+CONGRESS This guitar demonstrates the revised plastic headstock fascia

-fascia.
-Serial No 7726, owned by Clive Gilchrist in the
+black fascia.
+Serial No 7132, owned by Lance Fogg in Lancashire, England.

 very unusual type of tuners fitted from new.
 Owned by Craig Moores in